Content on this page was generated by AI and has not been manually reviewed.

 Enable the Failover Clustering Feature

 You’ll need to install the Failover Clustering feature on every node, plus management tools to administer the cluster.
-Discover the Power of Verified Discord Communities How to Add Verification to a Discord Server
+How to Check RAM Size in Windows Server 2012 A Step by Step Guide 2026

 • GUI method Server Manager: